TheLokj/WizardEye/README.md

 wizardeye count -i alignment.bam -r hg19 --exclude-tags Farm -k 35 -w 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database -m max
 ```

-In this example, tracks not reported by `filter` with `-r=0.01` have a `0` in their column, meaning the maximum number of overlapping k-mers in the interval is 0.

 #### Output

 WizardEye produces a tabulation-separated report containing, for each read, the requested statistics: